 On this trip, you will be meeting a lot of new people, you’ll be in a very different environment, you’ll be in a new culture, etc. Although we do a lot to make the transition easy and the facilities comfortable, you will still be in a strange place a long way from home.
 If you have a history of homesickness, or if it’s your first time away from home, you need to think twice about doing this trip.
 At a minimum, you need to be make sure that you are mentally and emotionally prepared and ready for this trip.

 We are committed that volunteers of all faiths will be comfortable volunteering with us.
 Religion should not be an issue.
-Volunteers may be invited to attend church with the kids, and experience that part of the children's lives.
+Volunteers will have the opportunity to attend an optional church service in town.
 Christians will be able to hold a bible study during non-work hours.
 Non-religious volunteers will not be evangelized to, and not be pressured on religion.
-We will be respectful and accommodating of all volunteers' religious beliefs and convictions.
+We will be respectful and accommodating of all volunteers’ religious beliefs and convictions.

 If you are under age 18 and not traveling with a parent, you will need to be accompanied by a temporary legal guardian 21 years of age or older.
 Please complete the Temporary Guardianship Form and give it to the temporary guardian traveling with you.
 A copy should be sent to us, and a copy kept with the legal guardian to show the airlines/immigration.

-Section 2: Volunteer Rules and Guidelines - Safety, Health, and Community Respect
+Section 2: Volunteer Rules and Guidelines – Safety/Health/Community Respect

-The funds that volunteers raise to participate on an Outreach360 trip are primarily used to provide orphanage basic necessities, and to provide educational opportunities to children at the orphanage and in the community.
-These yearly funds are critical to the success and operation of the orphanage and our educational programs.
+The funds that volunteers raise to participate on an Outreach360 trip are primarily used to support the costs of our direct service program (expenses to operate our Learning Center and Learning Camps) and to host volunteers.
+These yearly funds are critical to the success and operation of our educational programs.
 If these funds were interrupted for any reason, the future of our programs would be in doubt.
 Therefore, if you or your group are unable to participate on your trip for any reason (sickness, airline strike, hurricane, etc.), we request that you donate your funds outright, or credit them toward a future trip with Outreach360 taken within the next 12 months.

-I understand that the primary use of these funds is to benefit the orphanage and community by providing basic necessities and educational opportunities.
+I understand that the primary use of these funds is to benefit community by providing educational opportunities.
 If I am unable to participate on this trip for reasons within my control or outside my control, the funds will not be refunded.
 They will, at my choice, either be donated outright, or be credited toward a future trip I decide to take with Outreach360 within the next 12 months.

 I understand the funds I donate and raise are for this trip only, and extra funds raised will not be credited toward a future trip with Outreach360 unless I cancel from this trip and sign up for a future trip.
 The future trip needs to be completed within the next 12 months for my funds to transfer.